tintran519/sketch_io/README.md

 ####Getting Started:

-Visiting the [Sketch I/O](#) site will present the user with a landing page and a log-in option.
-Users can use his or her Google account to register for the site and log in.
+Upon visiting the [Sketch I/O](#) site, the user can use his or her Google account to register for the site and log in.
+Once logged in and authenticated, the user has the ability to chat and sketch with other collaborators in real-time.

-(Description of usage)
+Clicking on the "Artist Tools" bar at the bottom brings up a group of tools for the user, including a color palette, a size option, and predefined shape options.

+Users can chat with collaborators by clicking on the chat icon which will slide the chat interface into view.

 ####Unsolved Problems: